Best time to visit in Cambodia

-Choosing the best time to volunteer in Cambodia is not all about the weather.
-Although should check it out first as it can get hot or wet at different times of the year!
+Choosing the best time to visit in Cambodia is not all about the weather.
+Although you should check it out first as it can get hot or wet at different times of the year!

 Well we thought we’d give you a low down on what’s happening throughout the year in Cambodia to try and help you with your planning.
 After all, you all have enough other things to busy yourself with while planning your life-changing trip!